Guide · text to STL API

 Can I input a reference photo instead of text?

-Yes — pass `image_url`.
-Works best with a single object on a plain background.
-Cluttered photos confuse the reconstructor and you will get noisy meshes.
+Yes — pass `image_url` instead of (or alongside) `prompt`.
+Single object on a plain background works best.
+Cluttered photos confuse the reconstructor and produce noisy meshes.

-Select a resin printer profile and support generation runs automatically, using a tree structure tuned to that printer.
+Select a resin printer profile and call `generate_sla_supports` — the API runs a tree-based generator (ported from PrusaSlicer) tuned to the chosen printer.
 Pass `supports: false` to skip.

 Ship it